We use cookies to optimize our website & deliver you the best service

 ]

-Our pre-paid cards work just like any other debit or credit card.
-You can use your card at any merchant for purchases, ATMs, and cash back withdrawals.
-Keep in mind that some merchants and ATMs may charge fees for cash withdrawals.
+Our prepaid cards function just like any other debit or credit card.
+You can use your card for purchases at any merchant, as well as for ATM withdrawals and cash-back transactions.
+Please note that some merchants and ATMs may charge fees for cash withdrawals.

 Is the money received from donating plasma taxable?